-1. To begin this asana, place your block on the ground outside of your front foot.
+1. Firstly, place your block on the ground outside of your front foot.
 Then continue into the pose, using the block to aid in comfort.

-3. With arms parallel to the ground, exhale and bend (at your hip) to the right, where the torso is now over the right thigh/leg area.
+3. Then, with arms parallel to the ground, exhale and bend (at your hip) to the right, where the torso is now over the right thigh/leg area.